MicrosoftDocs/m365copilot-docs/docs/decision-guide.md

 ### How does it differ from extending Copilot?

-This diagram provides a comparison between extending Copilot (Connectors, plugins, and declarative agents, which can connect to Graph connectors and plugins) and building custom engine agents:
+This diagram provides a comparison between Copilot extensions (Connectors, plugins, and declarative agents) and building custom engine agents:

 :::image type="content" source="assets/images/copilot-ext-vs-cec.png" border="true" alt-text="This diagram compares options between extending Copilot and custom engine agents for M365" lightbox="assets/images/copilot-ext-vs-cec.png":::